CapyJara/teamgo-code-challenge/README.md

 ## Seeding the database
 - Route: /seed/"SEED_KEY"
-- This API has a route that will empty the database then seed it with 1000 events, 20 event organizers and 2000 event attendees.
+- This route will add 20 event organizers, 1000 events and 2000 event attendees to the database.
-- Since this route will drop the data base it require a secret key which you must ask me (Jared) in order to hit the route.
-The key is checked against a hidden env file and variable.
+- This route requires a SEED_KEY, that you can only get by asking me (Jared), in order to use it.
+- Please allow a few minutes after hitting this route to see the results.